ValeP314/pp5-tangled-treasure/README.md

 ### Fixed Bugs

 * The project had to be start from scratch, due to an issue with the payments.
 The original project was modified and reverted back to previous commits in order to fix the issue, but in the end some crucial code was lost and it was easier to start again, using the code already written up on verison 1.
 That repository is still accessible here [PP5 - Tangled Treasures](https://github.com/ValeP314/pp5-tangled-treasures/tree/main).
-* I noticed than the container-fluid in the items.html was a bit overlayed on smaller screens and fixed the issue added a marfin-top spacing to the HTML.
+* I noticed than the container-fluid in the items.html was a bit overlayed on smaller screens and fixed the issue added a margin-top spacing to the HTML.
+* The search box didn't work as the friendly name was used instead of the name of the categories.
+It was easy to rectify the names and fix the bug.

 ### Unfixed Bugs